Kavinraj-J/Weather-Application/README.md

 # Weather-Application-FX ![license](https://img.shields.io/badge/license-MIT-blue)  <img style="float: right;" src="https://i.pinimg.com/originals/77/0b/80/770b805d5c99c7931366c2e84e88f251.png" alt=moon width="48" height="48">

-A javafx desktop application that presents the user with the weather at their current location.
+A JavaFX desktop application that presents the user with the weather at their current location.
 Written in Java, the application uses the Visual Crossing Weather API to get the latest weather forecast information as well as alerts in the area.
 The application presents